SeanTAllen/on-deny-capabilities/PITCHME.md

 There's no platonic ideal for deny capabilities.

+@ul[spaced]
-(different languages could provide different capabilities) (pony might change some of its capabilities in the future).
+- Different languages could provide different capabilities
+- Pony might change some of its capabilities in the future
+@ulend

 ---

-Let's look at some capabilities.

-(there are a couple of others)
+Some capabilities:

 @ul[spaced]
 - ref @note[plain old mutable)